Learn how to roast a whole garlic bulb and instantly level up your favorite dishes with a sweeter, mellower garlic flavor.

 Remove the outer skin that surrounds the whole bulb, but leave the skins of the individual cloves intact.
 Once the cloves roast, you'll be able to easily slide them out of their little pockets.

 Place the garlic clove in the center of a piece of aluminum foil, cut side facing up.
-Drizzle it with 1-2 TBSP of olive oil, and rub the oil in with your hands.
+Drizzle it with 1-2 tablespoon of olive oil, and rub the oil in with your hands.
 Gently push some of the cloves apart so oil gets in between them.
 Sprinkle it with a pinch of salt and some grinds of fresh black pepper.

 If you'd like to add any additional flavors — fennel, tarragon, thyme, bay leaves, etc — sprinkle them across the cut surface of the cloves.
 Then wrap the foil up around the bulb, pinching or twisting it closed at the top.
 You should have something that sort of resembles the shape of a large silver garlic bulb.